Editor’s Note: This post was updated on August 6, 2018, for accuracy and comprehensiveness. It was originally published on February 24, 2016.

 Protein has a bit of a PR problem.

-Many people correctly associate protein with muscle mass, as well they should, since protein and the amino acids that make it up constitute the building blocks of the muscle in your body.
+Many people correctly associate protein with muscle mass, as well they should since protein and the amino acids that make it up constitute the building blocks of the muscle tissue in your body.
 If your muscles are a house, protein is the bricks.

-However, because people link protein and muscle in their minds, sometimes they think that eating too much protein is going to make them automatically grow bigger muscle, or “bulk up.”
-This isn’t true, and this leads to a false understanding about your body’s need for protein and overall need for muscle mass.
+Many people think that eating too much protein is going to make them automatically “bulk up.”
+This isn’t true, and this leads to a misunderstanding about this essential nutrient and the overall need for muscle mass.

-That’s because people who say they want to be toned - whether they know it or not – actually want to improve their body composition by reducing their fat mass and increasing their Lean Body Mass.
-Protein plays a big role in achieving these goals; in fact, without protein, getting fit and looking good is almost impossible.
+But this is belief is self-defeating.
+That’s because when people say they want to be toned – whether they know it or not – are actually saying they want to improve their body composition by reducing their fat mass and increasing their Lean Body Mass.
+Protein plays an important role in both of those aspects and in achieving that toned fit look.